JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ## Remove and Delete Operations

-You can **Remove** entire partitions from the cubes using the remove operation.
+You can **Remove** entire partitions from the cube using the remove operation.

 ```python
 >>> from kartothek.io.eager_cube import remove_partitions